natescode/silicon/docs/types.md

 ## Character

-`str(width=1)` ?

-`rune` is a UTF-32 codepoint ?

-char is poorly defined.
+Char is poorly defined.
 Unicode codepoint is clearly defined but doesn't always match the human definition, I.E one emoji can be 3+ codepoints.

 Silicon only has strings.
 If one _really_ needs a _"character"_ type, type guards can be used.